Reck Club Homecoming Co-Chairs

 Each team will have four members who are deemed racers.
 They will take turns completing a lap each until each racer has completed two laps for a total of eight laps done by the team.
 There are many different techniques used by racers to propel the tricycle so just choose what works best for you!

 It is difficult to propel a tricycle as a full grown human and may result in a few scraps and bruises so we recommend wearing some form of bottom that covers your legs (jeans, sweatpants, leggings) as well are wearing reinforcement on your shoes (such as duct tape) or shoes you don’t care about because they will be hitting the pavement and may get scuffed up!
+In the spirit of ’Halloweekend,’ teams have the option to dress in costume.
+Please remember that the Mini 500 shirt should be able to fit over your costume.

 The team will also have 3 pit members who will remain in the pit and facilitate changes in drivers as well as the three front wheel rotations that must be performed after every 2 laps.